Bidens to show 'The Survivor' for Holocaust Remembrance Week

 An estimated 1.3 million people were deported to Auschwitz in German-occupied Poland and at least 1.1 million died, according to its museum and memorial website.

-Director Barry Levinson, actor Ben Foster, who plays Haft, the film’s producers and representatives of the American Jewish Community were expected to attend, the White House said.
+Director Barry Levinson, actor Ben Foster, who plays Haft, the film’s producers and representatives of the American Jewish Community were invited to attend, the White House said.

 HBO debuted “The Survivor” on Wednesday to mark Holocaust Remembrance Day.
 The film honors the 6 million Jews who died as part of Nazi Germany’s mass murder of European Jews.